cschar/power-mode-zeranthium/README_dev_refactor.md

 - The PostStartupActivity is called each time a project is opened.. instad of when application is loaded.
 ------ Not a bug... seems to still only be called once... each EditorActionHandler is unique to each project.

+#### Tests

+- Load .xml file from a fixture, assert the settings configured, are whats in the file
+--- This will allow us to then change Enum structure, create a 'migration' of settings

 ## BUG when uprading to v2021